-- All services: All hospitalizations, outpatient, professional, and long-term care claims and claim detail lines assigned to the trigger window are included.

-- Specific medications: Pharmacy claims with HIC3 medication codes for specific medications related to the treatment of acute kidney & ureter stones (e.g., analgesics) and treatment for complications related to the treatment of acute kidney & ureter stones (e.g., antibiotics) are included in the trigger window.
+- All services: All hospitalizations, outpatient, and professional claims and claim detail lines assigned to the trigger window are included. - Specific medications: Pharmacy claims with HIC3 medication codes for specific medications related to pneumonia (e.g., antibiotics) are included in the trigger window. - Specific excluded surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific excluded procedures (e.g., palivizumab administration) are excluded in the trigger window.